KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/singleton/README.md

 ![Test](../../../../../../../doc/patterns/images/singleton_cx.png)

-However, both implementations fulfill the requirement.
+However, both implementations fulfill the requirements.
 There is static access, and they both protect the destination file from corruption by synchronizing write access.

 ## Try it out!